-The following table shows for the academic years 2010-2011 through 2014-2015 and for the Fall of 2015 the occupancy rates of the Authority's residence facilities at State Universities expressed as a percentage of design capacity.
-This table indicates that occupancy has been growing over the past several years.
-Occupancy is currently 100.9%.
+The following table shows for the academic years 2013-2014 through 2017-2018 and for the Fall of 2018 the occupancy rates of the Authority's residence facilities at State Universities expressed as a percentage of design capacity.
 Actual occupancy can exceed 100% of design capacity when, for example, a double room is occupied by three students and/or when lounge spaces are converted to residence space (consistent with prevailing codes).
-Due to sustained and growing desirability of the residence halls, this high level of occupancy has been achieved while adding nearly 6,200 additional beds to the system since the fall of 2002.
+This level of occupancy has been achieved while adding approximately 6,337 additional beds to the system since the fall of 2003.